ruroru/majavat/README.md

 ### render

-Renders a template using the provided context data.
+Renders a template using the provided context.

-- renderer - Renderer instance
 - template - template AST
 - context - Map of variables for template interpolation